tfentonz/vim-magiq/README.md

 vim-magiq
 =========

-This vim bundle adds syntax highlighting, for NCS [MagiQ].
+This vim bundle adds syntax highlighting, for NCS MagiQ.

 ## Installing and Using ##